 |Nothing was spared in the elaborate design of the palaces.|

 Wow!
 What an adventure!
-In many ways, India is exactly what we expected, rich in culture, history, vibrant colors, and kind and generous people.
-We continue on with enthusiasm for the present moment and for what is yet to come.
+India is exactly what we expected, rich in culture, history, vibrant colors, and kind and generous people in many ways.
+We continue with enthusiasm for the present moment and for what is yet to come.

 Photo from one year ago today, February 7, 2019: